2011 FIA WTCC Race of Hungary: Testing and free practice

 Menu led the opening test session on Friday ahead of Huff and Muller.
 The Volvo C30 of Robert Dahlgren was fourth quickest ahead of local driver Norbert Michelisz in the BMW 320 TC.
 Monteiro was the fastest SEAT driver in tenth and Oriola was fastest of the SUNRED León driver in fourteenth.

 Huff was fastest in free practice one on Saturday morning, leading another Chevrolet 1–2–3.
 Michelisz was the lead BMW in fourth and Monteiro was once again the fastest SEAT car in seventh.
 The only notable problem during the session was when Urs Sonderegger spun his Wiechers-Sport BMW at the final corner and brought out the yellow flags before continuing.

 Chevrolet topped the final practice session, this time with Muller edging out the Polestar Racing Volvo of Dahlgren.
 Sonderegger brought the session to a half with twelve minutes remaining when he crashed into the tyre wall at the first corner, the session resumed once the tyre wall had been repaired.

 Qualifying

-Menu took his first pole position since the 2009 FIA WTCC Race of UK, also ending the pole streak of his team–mate Huff.
+Menu took his first pole position since the 2009 FIA WTCC Race of UK, also ending the pole streak of his teammate Huff.
 In the first part of qualifying, Mehdi Bennani finished tenth to claim pole position for race two.
 Championship leader Huff didn't make it through to the second session and would line up twelfth for the races.

 In the second session, Menu set his best time early on and Muller moved up to second in the final moments to lock out the front row for Chevrolet.
 Muller displaced Proteam Racing driver Villa to third and Tom Coronel was fourth.
 Local driver Michelisz was fifth and Dahlgren was sixth.
 Monteiro was the highest placed SEAT driver in seventh while Poulsen, Tarquini and Bennani rounded out the top ten.